Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 hwmon
 -----

-The xrt-mgmnt driver exposes standard hwmon interface to report voltage, current, temperature, power, etc. These can easily be viewed using *sensors* command line utility.
+The xrt-mgmt driver exposes standard hwmon interface to report voltage, current, temperature, power, etc. These can easily be viewed using *sensors* command line utility.